JiaoBL1234/VRAI-Dataset/README.md

 ## Dataset partition:

 The VARI dataset is split to the training set and testing set, among which the training set contains 66,113 images with 6,302 IDs, and the test set contains 71,500 images with 6,720 IDs.
-Besides, we subsample a subset from the testing set as the testing_small set.
-The testing_small set contains 10% images of testing set.<br>
+Besides, we subsample a subset from the testing set as the testing_dev set.
+The testing_dev set contains 10% images of testing set.<br>

 ## Annotation: